Deal Summary

 The Africa Finance Corporation (AFC) holds the lead developer mandate for the most ambitious component of the Lobito Corridor: the greenfield railway extension connecting the Zambian copperbelt to the existing corridor infrastructure.
 Unlike the Angolan and DRC segments, which involve rehabilitating existing colonial-era railways, the Zambia extension requires constructing entirely new track through territory that has never had railway infrastructure.

 This greenfield requirement dramatically increases both cost and complexity.
 Route selection, land acquisition, environmental impact assessment, and construction through varied terrain demand multi-year planning and execution.
-The estimated project cost exceeds $500 million, though final figures will depend on route selection and design specifications.
+The European Commission describes the Chingola-Luacano greenfield railway as part of an estimated €4 billion multimodal project; final rail-specific cost and financing terms remain dependent on route selection, design, procurement, and lender commitments.

 Strategic Significance